snowch/biginsight-examples/examples/BigR/README.md

 *********************************************************************

-Note: you can run this script from the top level project folder using:
+Note: you can run this script from the top level project folder using the gradle `-p` argument:

 ```
 ./gradlew -p examples/BigR Example